 If you would prefer a free streaming app that works more like regular live TV, Local Now is a good option.
 This app lets you start watching right away, either by sifting through a library of older movies and TV shows that are on-demand or by using its live guide option and picking a channel from the lineup that matches your interests.
 Local Now asks for your zip code so it can give you free local news and weather coverage, the latter provided by its sister network, The Weather Channel.

 NBC’s Peacock streaming app offers a lot of great content for people with a paid account but it also has plenty of great viewing for anyone with a free account.
 You’ll have to sign up to get streaming but once you do, you’ll have free access to tons of classic and current shows and movies, including NBC icons like “Saturday Night Live” and “The Office.”
 Pro wrestling fans will especially love Peacock, as it’s now the streaming home of WWE content.

-Pluto TV is another great option for anyone who wants a free streaming app that feels like watching classic cable TV.
+Pluto TV is another great option.
 It’s got a lineup of free channels, many based on genres like dramas, uncut stand-up, soaps, courtroom and game shows, but also has channels that just run episodes of a single beloved series 24/7, like “The Price is Right,” “Baywatch” and the many iterations of the “Star Trek” franchise.
 Pluto TV also offers on-demand content but its live channels have something for everyone and its interface is second to none.